Nederbeat: History

 Nederbeat had association with the psychedelia and counterculture of the 1960s in the Netherlands.
 The beat sound was popular for a few years before the sound started to change, and the musical style of the bands evolved.
-Soul and rhythm and blues became more popular, groups that performed in such style include Rob Hoeke Rhythm & Blues Group.
+Soul and Rhythm and blues became more popular, groups that performed in such style include Rob Hoeke Rhythm & Blues Group.
 The Cats shifted into the palingsound they created, while Cuby & the Blizzards developed their own distinct style of blues.

 The bands were mostly popular only in the Netherlands, but a few bands found success internationally.
 In 1970, Tee-Set had a top 10 hit with "Ma Belle Amie" in many countries, while Shocking Blue did better with "Venus", which became the first ever No. 1 single by a Dutch band on Billboard Hot 100.
 Later in 1973, Golden Earring also had a worldwide hit with "Radar Love".
-Despite the successes, the genre however had faded by the 1970s as popular music moved on to other genres such as disco.
+However, despite the successes, the genre had faded in the 1970s as popular music moved on to other genres and tastes such as Disco.